eveiskworks/EVE-IskWorks-Station-Trader/README.md

 If you have any questions or doubts feel free to contact me on Discord https://discord.gg/vAKd2zQpsU

-If you liked this Project consider sending isk to EVE IskWorks to fund futre Development
+If you liked this Project consider sending isk to EVE IskWorks to fund future Development

 This project is licensed under the Apache License.
 See the LICENSE.md file for full details.